cypress-io/cypress/docs/source/faq/index.md

 Our dashboard provides you with the low level details of *what* happened during your run.
 Using both your CI provider + Cypress together gives the insight required to debug your test runs.

-When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the [Dashboard](https://on.cypress.io/dashboard) and see all of the test run results.
+When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the {% url 'Dashboard' https://on.cypress.io/dashboard %} and see all of the test run results.
 It should be instantly clear what the problem was.

 ## {% fa fa-angle-right %} Can I host the Dashboard data myself?